meatbags/collider/README.md

 # Collider

 Provides precise collisions for three.js bufferGeometry.
-Uses normal data and face culling to find collisions for complex geometries.
-Useful for quick integration of 3D collision maps (for example a complex set of prisms created in Blender).
+Uses normal data and face culling to find collision solutions for complex geometries.
+Useful for quick integration of 3D collision maps (for example a set of blocks and prisms created in Blender).

 Note: Currently does not support transforms!